rapidfish/personnummer/README.md

 ## Java code example ...

-This example show you how to parse a Personnummer string into a Parsonnummer object.
+This example show you how to parse a Personnummer string into a Personnummer object.
 It shows different permutations of strings representing the very same personnummer.